 |

-Avoid coadministration of ZEPZELCA with strong CYP3A inhibitors.
-If coadministration of ZEPZELCA with a strong CYP3A inhibitor cannot be avoided, reduce the dose of ZEPZELCA by 50% [see Drug Interactions (7.1), Clinical Pharmacology (12.3)].
-After discontinuation of a strong CYP3A inhibitor for 5 half-lives of the inhibitor, increase the ZEPZELCA dose to the dose used before starting the inhibitor.
+Avoid coadministration of ZEPZELCA with strong or moderate CYP3A inhibitors.
+If coadministration of ZEPZELCA with a strong or moderate CYP3A inhibitor cannot be avoided, reduce the dose of ZEPZELCA by 50% [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].
+After discontinuation of a strong or moderate CYP3A inhibitor for 5 half-lives of the inhibitor, increase the ZEPZELCA dose to the dose used before starting the inhibitor.

 Consider administering the following pre-infusion medications for antiemetic prophylaxis [see Adverse Reactions (6.1)]: